-Below are some veterinarians we are familiar with that we can recommend for our area.
+Below are some veterinarians we know and recommend for our area.

 Valley Veterinary (currently our farm veterinarian)